freedomofkeima/terraform-docker-ecs/README.md

 # terraform-docker-ecs

-This repository provides a tutorial to deploy a simple webapp to ASG cluster which utilizes ECS as its container service.
+This repository provides a tutorial to deploy a simple webapp (https://github.com/docker-training/webapp) to ASG cluster which utilizes ECS as its container service.

 Advantage of using Terraform in managing ASG + ECS cluster with Docker:
 - Scalability: We can simply add number of running instances in ASG and desired number of tasks in ECS
-- Easy deployment and rollback: With Docker tag as version marker and ECS minimum healthy percent, we can specify it in Terraform to execute rolling update to our servers.
+- Easy deployment and rollback: With Docker tag as version marker and ECS minimum healthy percent, we can specify it in Terraform to execute rolling update to our servers (See: http://docs.aws.amazon.com/AmazonECS/latest/developerguide/update-service.html).
 One simple command and you can release your new web application anytime.

 ## Requirement